py-cu/py-cu.github.com/_posts/2014-01-07-Hack-Session.md

 slug: Join us at the Makerspace for a combined meeting/hack night
 ---

 #### Due to the severe weather on Monday, we moved the general meeting to today, combining it with our regular hack night event (7 - 9 PM).

-Starting today, we'll be holding all our general meetings at the Makerspace (at the Urbana-Champaign Independent Media Center (basement), 202 S. Broadway Ave.,
-Urbana).
+Also note that starting today, we'll be holding all our general meetings at the Makerspace (at the Urbana-Champaign Independent Media Center (basement), 202 S. Broadway Ave., Urbana).

 ### Agenda for today's meeting: